ohmrr/quabos-discord/README.md

 ## 🌌 Features & Commands

-Quabos is still a work in progress, but below are many of the commands that Quabos currently supports.
+Quabos is still a work in progress, but below are many of the commands that are currently supported.

 `/config channels add [channel]` - Adds a new channel for Quabos to read messages from.